 Additionally, if size is somehow a barometer for who gets what kinds of rights, then should not men have more rights than women simply by the fact that men are generally larger?
 But this would be an absurd position to hold.
 Basic human rights cover all human beings, not just the smaller or weaker or underdeveloped.

 Some will argue that the life that is inside the mother is not really a human being until some point later in the development or after the actual birth.
 But don’t kinds reproduce after their own kinds?
 Cats produce cats.
 Dogs produce dogs.
-Human being produce human beings.
-It would be an absolute shock were we to wait for the living thing to be born of a human female and come to find out the baby is actually a kitten.
+Human beings produce human beings.
+It would be an absolute shock if were we to wait for the living thing to be born of a human female and come to find out the baby is actually a kitten.
 What else could the life inside be, but a human being?
 Even at the earliest stages of development that life inside the mother’s body has a full human DNA distinct from all other creatures of other types of living things that identify the being as a full human being.
 None of us came from an embryo; we were a human embryo.
 We’ve always been a human being ever since we were conceived.
 Our human nature has not changed.
 We have not progressively come to be human beings.
 We have simply developed into more mature human beings.
-The counter argument is of course going to be that we can hardly visually identify the living thing inside the mother as a human being.
+The counter argument is, of course, going to be that we can hardly visually identify the living thing inside the mother as a human being.
 But visual identification is not a compelling reason for disenfranchising a human being.
 If it were, would we not also be justified to claim that badly deformed people should cease to be human beings as well?
 Additionally, people are generally unaware that human form takes shape quite early during development and does so at an incredibly fast pace.

 Is it possible that the human being is alive in the mother’s body, is a human being, but is not an actual person?
 Well, if we are to take a scientific angle on this, there is little doubt that a baby is a person since within a strictly physical sense, other than his/her level of development, little distinguishes between our understanding of a human being and a human person.
 A large sum of traits of personhood is built into the DNA very soon after conception.
 A human being is synonymous with a human person.